nogringo/lupine/README.md

 ## Todo

-- [ ] Configure relay and blossom in settings
 - [ ] Auto increment version on push
 - [ ] Add grid view
 - [ ] Allow folder drop on web